SSWConsulting/SSW.Rules.Content/rules/choose-an-enterprise-password-manager/rule.md

    :::good
    ![Figure: Good example - Transfer account enforcement policy](keeper-enforcement-policy.png)
    :::
 6. **Reporting** - Good reporting is essential.
 Easily checking that all the passwords used in the organization are unique and also complex is very important.
-Not only that but if a login has been compromised and released on the dark web then it's important that an Administrator is notified about it and can act on it.
+Not only that but if a log in has been compromised and released on the dark web then it's important that an Administrator is notified about it and can act on it.

    ::: good
    ![Figure: Good example - Reporting in Keeper is excellent](keeper-reporting.png)